ALBERTA ADVANTAGE PARTY BYLAWS AND CONSTITUTION

-9.10.1 Be a member of the Society and Party for 18 months, and must not hold an active membership in any other provincial political party registered with Elections Alberta;
+9.10.1 Be a member for 18 months from the date of the event giving rise to the Leadership vote, and must not hold an active membership in any other provincial political party registered with Elections Alberta;

 9.10.2 Complete and submit an application form as specified by the Leadership Rules Committee and agree that some or all of the contents of the application form as completed and submitted can be disclosed to all members of the Party and the public at large;

 9.10.3 Provide at least one hundred (100) signatures or 10% of eligible Leadership voters, whichever is lowest;